b-yond-infinite-network/amaze-us/dataengineering/challenge-2/README.md

 ## Bonus round:
 Get some extra points if you have extra time (chose either or both)

-**__NOTE: Currenlty the second bonus is not available.
+**__NOTE: Currently the second bonus is not available.
 But feel free to add something similar that you think shows some value when working with files__**

 1. Create a simple vending machine threading example with the following rules: